humanmade/linter-bot/README.md

 Raw data saved to:      deadbeef-badd-ecaf-dead-beefbaddecaf.json
 ```

-You can then run the handler against a simulated Lambda environment locally:
+You can then run the handler against a simulated Lambda environment locally (using Docker):

 ```
 # Run build at least once: